Wooody82/modular_acf/README.md

 # ACF Modular

+- You will need ACF Pro to use this code.
+- Import ACF files from acf-json folder.
-Create new post type called  Modules
+- Create new post type called  Modules.

 Add this code in your functions.php file in theme directory /wp-content/themes/theme_name